-The State of the Air 2016
+The State of the Air 2019

-The report examines particle pollution (PM2.5) in two different ways: averaged year-round (annual average) and over short-term levels (24-hour).
+The report examines particle pollution (PM2.5) in two separate ways: averaged year-round (annual average) and short-term levels (24-hour).
 For both ozone and short-term particle pollution, the analysis uses a weighted average number of days that allows recognition of places with higher levels of pollution.
 For the year-round particle pollution rankings, the report uses averages calculated and reported by the U.S. Environmental Protection Agency (EPA).